 Stay in Halifax

-Located right in the middle of the action.
-Book at the Delta Halifax (1990 Barrington St.) and receive an exclusive HPX rate.
-To book send us an email at email@example.com.
+Located right in the middle of the action, book at the Delta Halifax (1990 Barrington St.).

 Start off your city tour right with Downtown Halifax.
 Explore the numerous shops and restaurants on the historic Barrington Street.
 Grab a drink and a bite to eat on Argyle Street.
 Take a walk down one of the busiest streets in the city, Spring Garden Road.
 Take a trip to the top floor of the architectural marvel that is our Halifax Central Library to get a killer view of the city.